stephenhowell/Body-Blocks-site/index.md

 1. Launch Body Blocks from your Applications/Start Menu.
 2. Body Blocks will display your computer's IP address (e.g., `192.168.1.100`).
 3. Note this IP address - you'll need it for the mobile app.
-4. In Body Blocks (computer), click "Start Posing".
+4. In Body Blocks (computer), click "Start Posing with Scratch!".
-5. A sample Scratch project will load automatically.
+5. A sample Scratch project will load automatically with the Body Blocks extension enabled.
 6. Click the green flag to run the project.

 </div>